2018 - Donna Magid, M.D., M.Ed.

 “Shoulder’ is actually several joints including glenohumeral (GH), acromioclavicular (AC), sternoclavicular (SC), and scapulothoracic articulations.
 Specify to which you are referring!
 Clinicians usually mean ‘GH’ when they say ‘Shoulder’—but not always.

 GH Joint: shallow ball-and-socket, head larger than glenoid.
-Allows enormous range of motion at cost of stability.
+Allows enormous range of motion but at the cost of stability.

 - Fibrocartilaginous labrum deepens the glenoid ‘socket’, incrase contact area ~50%.